tristanberezowski/chatty-app/README.md

 Usage
 -------------------

-Install the dependencies in both the root directory and chatty_server./s/s Then start both servers (in two terminals) and open http://localhost:3000
+Install the dependencies in both the root directory and chatty_server.<br />
+Then start both servers (in two terminals) and open http://localhost:3000

 ##### Terminal A